vvollers/vuehex/README.md

 npm install vuehex
 ```

-Optionally register the plugin once to make the `<VueHex>` component available everywhere and load the default theme:
+Optionally register the plugin once to make the `<VueHex>` component available everywhere and load the bundled styles:

 ```ts
 import { createApp } from "vue";